The Best Hobbies for Women Over 50 and Beyond! (2026)

 Adult Coloring

 Coloring is still so much fun!
-And I’m pretty sure it helps with stress too.
+And I’m pretty sure it helps with stress, too.

-I color a ton with my Granddaughter these days, and I love to color in my adult coloring books while watching TV (Especially when the hubby is watching something that I’m just not that into..)
+I color a ton with my Granddaughter these days, and I love to color in my adult coloring books while watching TV (Especially when the hubby is watching something that I’m just not that into..).

 Coloring is relaxing, and there is zero learning curve or a lot of new equipment.
-There are a ton of adult coloring books available on Amazon.

 There are also a ton of free printable adult coloring pages online